 - 2/3 cup sugar

-For the tres leches cake recipe: Preheat the oven to 350 degrees F. Grease and flour two 8-9 inch cake pans and set aside.
+Preheat the oven to 350 degrees F. Grease and flour two 8- to 9-inch cake pans and set aside.

 - Crack the eggs into a measuring pitcher.
 Then with the mixer running, alternate adding the eggs and flour mixture until just combined.
 Scrape the bowl and mix again for 30 seconds.